Credit Card Referrals

 Disney Visa Card Fun for the perks at Disney Parks, but not so good on the spending rewards.
 This is the no annual fee version we carry for the Parks perks!

-Chase Hyatt Visa We have the basic card, not having switched over to the more expensive World of Hyatt card recently.
+Chase World of Hyatt Visa I have the basic, old version of this card, but we recently added the new World of Hyatt card to Bryan’s wallet.
 This card doesn’t have much in the way of valuable spending categories, but occasionally Chase will present spending bonus offers.
 The value of this card comes with the perks of automatic Discoverist status in Hyatt’s loyalty program and a free anniversary night in a Category 1-4 hotel.

 Chase Sapphire Preferred Great starter credit card for travel.
 Ultimate Rewards, especially when paired with Freedom, are great earners and great for transferring to travel partners.